worker-tools/workers.js.org/README.md

   <img src="assets/img/1_l.svg" alt="1" style="max-width:34rem">
 </picture>

-Figure 1: How web services used to be written.
+How web services used to be written.
 {:.figcaption}

 In some cases, backends are reduced to storing credentials for 3rd party APIs.